amaurremi/correlated/README.md

     - `sbt`, if you prefer using another IDE.
 From the SBT shell, you'll need to type `compile` to compile the project, and `test` to run the tests.

 ### Testing
 The analysis consumes input Java programs in the form of JAR files.
-The source code of the input programs is located in the `<analysis>/inputPrograms` subfolder of the `src/test/scala/ca/uwaterloo` directory.
+The source code of the input programs is located in the `src/test/scala/ca/uwaterloo/taint/inputPrograms` directory.
 Additionally, each test program needs a configuration file in the `src/test/resources` directory.

 To create or update a configuration and Jar file for a test, you will need to execute the `configureTests` or `configureSingleTest` script.